Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 * They also get the option to upload an image that will be used as a thumbnail image that will display inside the respective category.

+## Future Features

+* When I learn about databases the user will be able to create their own account as well as log into their own accont.
+They will also be able to create a quiz and upload it to the category of their choosing in order for other uses to see and use the quiz.

 # Technologies Used

 ### HTML 5